pablisch/project-setup-how-to/ruby_web_app.md

-# Ruby for Web App with RSpec project setup
+# Ruby for Web App with Sinatra & RSpec project setup

 This is for a Ruby Web App with RSpec project setup